 Tip: Use view square.tests.ex1 to view the source of a test.

-We get this for free despite the renaming because the test cache is keyed by the hash of the test, not by what the test is called.
+The tests are still cached because the test cache is keyed by the hash of the test itself, not by what the test happens to be called.

 function.